inaimathi/langnostic/resources/posts/antler--day-02.md

 #### Lindsay Kim Chung

-- Current idea: applying AI to the corporate investigations space to help investigators generate reports (:p)
+- Current idea: applying AI to the corporate investigations space to help investigators generate reports
 - Looking for technical co-founder with startup experience who is an inclusive and strategic business leader
 - Has white collar criminal defense background